 Clark spent his childhood years living with his father – his parents had divorced — and two brothers.
 His grandmother also lived nearby.
 The family home was located near the corner of 12th Street and Ohio, but it also sat at the intersection of deep-seated and sometimes violent neighborhood rivalries.

 Clark was not immune to the drama, and by the time he entered middle school, he was already running with the wrong crowd.
 “I used to bully people, take their things, get into fights and miss school.
 It was out of control,” he recalls.

-When Clark was 12, his father decided to relocate the family to Bellflower, Los Angeles.
+When Clark was 12, his father decided to relocate the family to Bellflower, near Los Angeles.
 A large suburb, Bellflower was an opportunity for Clark to hit the reset button.
 “My father took me out of Richmond for a reason,” says Clark.
 “He saw the potential in me.”

 The move paid off.
 In Bellflower, Clark finished middle school and went on to high school, where he joined ROTC and played some football.

-Yet, he would not remain in Los Angeles.
+Yet, he would not remain in the Los Angeles area.
 Clark eventually decided to strike out on his own, and he returned to the Bay Area.
 He hooked up with JobCorps, a work skills program in San Francisco, where he began to master gardening and carpentry, things he used to do back home in the yards of his extended family members.
 Clark was making progress, but it all came to an abrupt halt in 2009, when he was sentenced to prison at the age of 20 for committing a robbery.